 And perhaps best of all, it’s discretely affixed to a trailer, encouraging a nomadic lifestyle where one needs not set down permanent roots in any one location to enjoy the comforts of “home.”

 All across Japan Snow Peak owns plots of land where they hold seasonal festivals and campouts (Snow Peak Way first landed Stateside in 2018, held in Washington State).
 Owners of Jyubako units in Japan are granted access to such properties as part of their purchase.
 With a broadening interest in building the brand in America, we wouldn’t be surprised if something similar were to be established here as well.
 At least, we hope.

 Best estimates for Jyubako pricing land around $60,000 USD.
-Stateside delivery is expected in Fall 2020.
+Contact Snow Peak directly for stateside delivery.